 Breast cancer is one of the most common invasive cancers among women and the leading cause of cancer death in Singaporean women.
 Statistics from the National Cancer Centre show that breast cancer alone accounts for approximately 29.1% of cancer diagnosis among Singaporean women.

 Cancer occurs as a result of genetic mutations or other abnormal changes in genes responsible for regulating cell growth.
 Normally, your body cells replace themselves through an orderly cell growth cycle – healthy new cells develop to replace dead ones.
+Damaged cells undergo a programmed cell death.

 The term breast cancer refers to a malignant tumour that has developed from cells in your breast.
 In most cases, breast cancer starts in the duct or lobules before spreading to other parts of your body.